134 328 (Aus)

 Inside ECU’s School of Exercise and Health Sciences.

-So when you graduate with a Science or Health Science degree at ECU, you can expect to be better prepared than most to enter the world of work.
+So when you graduate with a Science or Health Science degree from ECU, you can expect to be better prepared than most to enter the world of work - and you may be rewarded with a better salary too!

-ECU Exercise and Sports Science student, Chantelle du Plessis talks about her experience.
+Exercise Science and Rehabilitation student, Claire Mason talks about her experience.

 You can also make connections and join conversations on our social media pages.